saylesss88/nix-book/src/nix/hardening_networking.md

 Change `YourUser` to your username

-> NOTE: This is a WIP, currently it only changes the `machine-id`
+> NOTE: This is a WIP, currently it only changes the `machine-id`.
+Also, this is
+> probably overkill for most setups and something that can be run manually as
+> needed.

 ```nix
 # cleanup.nix